lowleveldesign/debug-recipes/guides/using-windbg.md

 symchk /im test.dmp.sym /s SRV*C:\symbols*https://msdl.microsoft.com/download/symbols
 ```

-In WinDbgX, we may also list and filter modules with the **@$curprocess.Modules** property, for example:
+In WinDbgX, we may also list and filter modules with the **@$curprocess.Modules** property.
+Some usage examples:

 ```shell
 dx @$curprocess.Modules["win32u.dll"]